What is a felony conviction?

 A “stay of execution” of sentence, happens after a judge has accepted the guilty plea or verdict (adjudicated) and after the judge has announced or “imposed” a sentence.
 Because a judge has “imposed” a felony level sentence of one-year-and-a-day or more, the conviction will be a felony level conviction, even if the defendant complies with all conditions of probation and successfully completes the period of the stay without violating any condition.
 A stay of execution of a felony prison sentence means the probationer can avoid actually going to prison by complying with the conditions of probation for the period of the stay.
 But he or she will have a felony record in every sense.

 What is the value of a non-felony level sentence in a felony case?

-Even though Minnesota Statutes Section 609.13, Subdivision 1, says that a conviction from a felony charge but with a non-felony sentence is not a felony level conviction, unfortunately there are other laws that significantly vitiate the apparent intent of Section 609.13.
+Even though Minnesota Statutes Section 609.13, Subdivision 1, says that a conviction from a felony charge but with a non-felony sentence is not a felony level conviction, unfortunately there are other laws that significantly undermine the apparent intent of Section 609.13.
 The two most often raised are:

 - Employment and housing denials due to failed criminal history background checks.

 - Loss of civil rights to firearms.

 Gallagher has seen people in the criminal justice system attempting to persuade defendants to accept plea agreements on the basis that “the conviction will not be deemed a felony” under Minnesota Statutes Section 609.13, Subdivision 1, This can be misleading since, while technically true, the effects of having a public criminal record of a felony charge with a non-felony sentence can still result in denials of jobs and housing, loss of gun rights, and other serious, so-called “collateral consequences.”